spoonapps/docs/reference/spoonscript/a-spoon_script.md

 ## SpoonScript

-Spoon can act as an automated builder by reading instructions from a `.me` file to create a new image.
+Spoon command processor can act as an automated builder by reading instructions from a `.me` file to create a new image.
+Spoon Shell can act as an interactive interpreter of SpoonScript.

-A `.me` script is a text file containing a set of **instructions** that the Spoon command-line interface follows to create a container.
-At the end of the script, a new image is created from the container and the container is deleted.
+A `.me` script is a text file containing a set of **instructions** that the Spoon command processor or the Spoon Shell follows to create a container.
+In Spoon command processor, at the end of the script, a new image is created from the container and the container is deleted.

-The syntax of a Spoon build script generally follows the pattern:
+The syntax of a SpoonScript generally follows the pattern:

 	instruction <arg 1> <arg 2> ...
 	instruction <arg 1> <arg 2> ...